cbrownstein-lambda/lambda-docs-mkdocs/docs/education/linux-usage/using-the-nvidia-bug-report.log-file-to-troubleshoot-your-system.md

         Free                              : 0 MiB
 ```

-The output you can display includes:&#x20;
+The output you can display includes:

 * `MEMORY`: displays memory usage in the system.
 * `UTILIZATION`: displays GPU, memory, and encode/decode utilization rates, including sampling data with maximum, minimum, and average.